Australian Health Practitioner Regulation Agency - Thinking about having cosmetic surgery?

 Have I been provided with enough information to provide informed consent?

-The registered practitioner who will perform the surgery should provide you with enough information to make an informed decision about whether to have the procedure.
-In addition to the information described above, you should also be given information about:
+The doctor who will perform the surgery must provide you with enough information to make an informed decision about whether or not to have the surgery.
+In addition to information about their qualifications, you should also be given information about:

 • the risks and possible complications